SamBelkacem/COVID19-Algeria-and-World-Dataset/README.md

 - **Economy:** weak economies (GDP) have fewer means to fight the disease
 - **Demography:** older populations may be at higher risk of the disease

+The last column represents the number of daily tests performed and the total number of reported cases and deaths.

 ## Data description
 <img src="./Images/Data description.png">